t3-oss/create-t3-app/www/src/pages/en/why.md

 Prisma is to SQL what TypeScript is to JS.
 It created a developer experience that didn't exist before.
 By generating types from a user-defined schema compatible with [several databases](https://www.prisma.io/docs/concepts/database-connectors), Prisma guarantees type safety the whole way, from your database to your app.

 While the main selling point of Prisma is its DX, it also provides a whole [suite of tools](https://www.prisma.io/docs/concepts/overview/should-you-use-prisma#-you-want-a-tool-that-holistically-covers-your-database-workflows) making daily interactions with your database easier.
-Notably, the Prisma Client is responsible for querying workflows, making SQL so easy you'll barely notice you're using it.
+Notably, the Prisma Client is responsible for querying workflows, making SQL so easy you'll barely notice you're using it and the Prisma Studio which gives a tabular interface to easily manipulate data quickly.

 ### Tailwind CSS